gildas-lormeau/zip.js/README.md

 // Creates a ZipWriter object writing data into zipStream const zipWriter = new ZipWriter(zipStream);
-// Adds the file "hello.txt" in the zip and close the writer await zipWriter.add("hello.txt", { readable: helloWorldReadable });
+// Adds the file "hello.txt" in the zip and closes the writer await zipWriter.add("hello.txt", { readable: helloWorldReadable });
 await zipWriter.close();